Perkedel/CVR_Stuffings/README.md

 Otall: Aduh, Joeeel, Joel, ya jangan dong!
 Ntar kita semua yang habis salah siapa?

 Neshim: Udah2, i.. ini mana lagi yang mesti dirapiin.

+Info: Gamers who live in X0p1r4t3 city Living Lobe 4 are opportunists, who always ready to take on various hobbies, new and old.
+Programming C# for Unity is among one of them.
+Until there was the betrayal recently, where everyone began to abandon Unity, but then canceled partially in favour of ChilloutVR.
+Fun fact, we started doing ChilloutVR content creation as a request of some of the gamers, who turns out are those 4th Living Lobe housers!
+Yeah, shoutout to them.
+4 has Kaorfa learned for vain in his college (Yes, Joel in his day at Binus University had learned Unity).
+But atleast it got used again right?
+Well, sort of.
  -->

 ## Commissions